 Inside: Girls can do anything is a book list to inspire your daughter to believe in herself, dream big, and color outside the lines.

-My kids live in a different world, but I like to introduce them to books that open their sense of possibilities, stir their imagination, and expand their definition of “brave.”
+I like to introduce my girls to books that open their sense of possibilities, stir their imagination, and expand their definition of “brave.”
 We read a lot of books about those subjects.

 Here are some of our favorites.